 Today’s Guest Post is from Amy Trinnaman, who has worked in education for ten years and is an independent educational consultant.
-She is also a member of our Facebook Group Paying For College.
+She is also a member of our Paying For College 101 Facebook Group and a “pro” in our Road2College Pros Network.

-For high school seniors and their families, April is critical mass for deciding on a college commitment.
+For high school seniors and their families, April is critical mass for deciding on a college commitment, so it’s a good idea to really start firming up your plans before the crunch time.

 In the process of how to choose a college, you’ve taken care to find schools in the right location, with the right major, proper extracurriculars, and other factors that signify a good fit.